ClearingHouse/clearinghoused_build/docs/SettingUpAFederatedNode.rst

 Here, a "hacked" server could be modified to return bogus data.
 As (until being discovered) the server would be in the shuffled list, some clients may end up consulting it.
-However, as this functionality is essentially for data queries only, the worse case result is that a Counterwallet client is shown incorrect/modified data which leads to misinformed actions on the user's behalf.
+However, as this functionality is essentially for data queries only, the worse case result is that a Clearwallet client is shown incorrect/modified data which leads to misinformed actions on the user's behalf.
 Moreover, the option always exists to move all read-queries to use multiAPIConsensus in the future should the need arise.

 **multiAPIConsensus for Action/Write (``create_``) Operations**

 Based on this multiAPI capability, the wallet itself consults more than one of these Federated Nodes via consensus especially for all ``create_``-type operations.
-For example, if you send XCP, counterpartyd on each server is still composing and sending back the unsigned raw transaction, but for data security, it compares the results returned from all servers, and will only sign and broadcast (both client-side) if all the results match).
+For example, if you send XCP, clearinghoused on each server is still composing and sending back the unsigned raw transaction, but for data security, it compares the results returned from all servers, and will only sign and broadcast (both client-side) if all the results match).
 This is known as *multiAPIConsensus*.

 The ultimate goal here is to have a federated net of semi-trusted backend servers not tied to any one country, provider, network or operator/admin.
 Through requiring consensus on the unsigned transactions returned for all ``create_`` operations, 'semi-trust' on a single server basis leads to an overall trustworthy network.
-Worst case, if backend server is hacked and owned (and the counterpartyd code modified), then you may get some invalid read results, but it won't be rewriting your XCP send destination address, for example.
+Worst case, if backend server is hacked and owned (and the clearinghoused code modified), then you may get some invalid read results, but it won't be rewriting your XCP send destination address, for example.
 The attackers would have to hack the code on every single server in the same exact way, undetected, to do that.

-Moreover, the Counterwallet web client contains basic transaction validation code that will check that any unsigned Bitcoin transaction returned from a Counterblock Federated Node contains expected inputs and outputs.
+Moreover, the Clearwallet web client contains basic transaction validation code that will check that any unsigned Viacoin transaction returned from a Clearblock Federated Node contains expected inputs and outputs.
 This provides further protection against potential attacks.

 multiAPIConsensus actually helps discover any potential "hacked" servers as well, since a returned consensus set with